timcera/qgis-desktop-ubuntu/README.md

-docker-qgis-desktop-debian
+docker-qgis-desktop-ubuntu
 ==========================

-Instead of compiling, this image is a "apt-get install" from http://qgis.org/debian of the latest QGIS.
+Instead of compiling, this image is a "apt-get install" from http://qgis.org/ubuntugis of the latest QGIS.

 This also includes installation of gdal-bin and python-gdal.